petersonR/fastTS/cran-comments.md

 * Possibly misspelled words in DESCRIPTION:
   Cavanaugh (12:55, 18:5)

+This is a renaming, not a new release.
-This is the family name of a co-author and is not misspelled.
+Cavanaugh is the family name of a co-author and is not misspelled.